Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

-In Figures \ref{fig:ODT_res_1} and \ref{fig:ODT_res_2}, we can see that the TV reconstructions (and the initial ones) are elongated in the horizontal direction due to the lack of information along this axis.
-However, the GAN-based estimator is able to overcome the missing-cone problem and yields much better reconstructions.
+In Figures \ref{fig:ODT_res_1} and \ref{fig:ODT_res_2}, we observe that the TV reconstructions (and the initial ones) are elongated in the horizontal direction due to the lack of information along this axis.
+However, the GAN-based estimator is able to overcome the missing-cone problem.
+It yields reconstructions whose quality is remarkable.